 Not practicing mock interviews early enough can make answers sound awkward and reduce confidence.

-To help you avoid these pitfalls, I put together a list of best practices that worked for me:
+To avoid these pitfalls, I put together a list of best practices that worked for me:

 Practice a wide range of problems to build speed and accuracy.
-Focus on the types you feel most confident about.
+Focus on the types I felt most confident about.

-Only include projects on your resume that you can discuss in detail.
-Quality matters more than quantity.
+Only include projects on my resume that I could discuss in detail.
+Quality mattered more than quantity.

 Prepare for puzzles and review basic probability and math concepts.
-These often show up in the test.
+These often appeared in the test.

 Make a strong first impression with a well-prepared introduction during interviews.

-Practice mock interviews to boost your confidence and improve your communication skills.
+Practice mock interviews to boost confidence and improve communication skills.

-Clearly explain your thought process during coding interviews.
+Clearly explain the thought process during coding interviews.
 Start with a simple solution, then improve it step by step.

-Network on LinkedIn to learn about the company culture and what they look for in candidates.
+Network on LinkedIn to learn about the company culture and what they looked for in candidates.

-Ask thoughtful questions at the end of your interview.
-This shows you listened and are genuinely interested.
+Ask thoughtful questions at the end of interviews.
+This showed I listened and was genuinely interested.

 No, Goldman Sachs typically does not share detailed numerical scores or breakdowns of the HackerRank assessment with candidates.
 You will only receive updates on your overall application status via email, usually within a few weeks of completing the test.